golang/proposal/design/16339-alias-decls.md

 file scope: the same alias may have to be imported in multiple files of the same package, possibly with different names.)

-The choice of symbol ("->") is somewhat arbitrary, but both "A -> B" and "A => B" conjure up the image of a reference or forwarding from A to B.
+The choice of token ("=>") is somewhat arbitrary, but both "A => B" and "A -> B" conjure up the image of a reference or forwarding from A to B.
-Furthermore, "->" is also used in Unix directory listings for symbolic links, where the lhs is another name (an alias) for the file mentioned on the rhs.
+The token "->" is also used in Unix directory listings for symbolic links, where the lhs is another name (an alias) for the file mentioned on the RHS.

 dneil@golang and r@golang observe that if "->" is written "in reverse" by mistake, a declaration "var X -> p.X" meant to be an alias declaration is close to a regular variable declaration "var X <-p.X" (with a missing "=");
 though it wouldn’t compile.

-adonovan@golang points out that we could permit aliases only to imported (explicitly package-qualified or dot-imported) identifiers to start with.
-This would solve the immediate problem at hand and still allow the more general form eventually.
-It may also mean less work during declaration cycle detection.
+Many people expressed a preference for "=>" over "->" on the tracking issue.
+The argument is that "->" is more easily confused with a channel operation.
+A few people would like to use "@" (as in _@lias_).
+For now we proceed with "=>" - the token is trivially changed down the road if there is strong general sentiment or a convincing argument for any other notation.

 ## 3. Semantics and rules
-An alias declaration declares an alternative name, the alias, for a constant, type, variable, or function, referred to by the rhs of the alias declaration.
+An alias declaration declares an alternative name, the alias, for a constant, type, variable, or function, referred to by the RHS of the alias declaration.
-The rhs must be a (possibly package-qualified) identifier; it may itself be an alias, or it may the original name for the aliased object.
+The RHS must be a package-qualified identifier; it may itself be an alias, or it may be the original name for the aliased object.

+Alias cycles are impossible by construction since aliases must refer to fully package-qualified (imported) objects and package import cycles are not permitted.

-An alias denotes the aliased object, and the effect of using an alias is indistinguishable from the effect of using the original; the only difference is the name.
+An alias denotes the aliased object, and the effect of using an alias is indistinguishable from the effect of using the original; the only visible difference is the name.

-The same scope and export rules (capitalization for export) apply as for all other identifiers.

-An alias declaration may be used wherever it is valid to have a keyword-based constant, type, variable, or function declaration.
-In particular, alias declarations may be grouped and aliases may refer to locally declared objects.
+An alias declaration may only appear at the top- (package-) level where it is valid to have a keyword-based constant, type, variable, or function declaration.
+Alias declarations may be grouped.

+The same scope and export rules (capitalization for export) apply as for all other identifiers at the top-level.

-The scope of an alias identifier at the top-level (outside any function) is the package block (as is the case now for an identifier denoting a constant, type, variable, or function).
-The scope of an alias identifier inside a function begins at the end of the alias specification and ends at the end of the innermost block (analogous to what is the case now for local declarations).
+The scope of an alias identifier at the top-level is the package block (as is the case for an identifier denoting a constant, type, variable, or function).

-An alias declaration may refer to any predeclared type including unsafe.Pointer, but not to any other predeclared object in the Universe scope (true, false, nil, iota, or any of the predeclared functions) nor any function of package unsafe (unsafe.Alignof, unsafe.Offsetof, unsafe.Sizeof).
+An alias declaration may refer to unsafe.Pointer, but not to any of the unsafe functions.

-An alias may refer to another alias, but cycles are forbidden.
-The existing lexical rules for cycle detection will serve for aliases as well.

-A variable “used” via an alias is considered “used” as if it were accessed by its original name.

-Discussion: The main reason for permitting aliases to predeclared types is regularity - we already implement byte and rune type aliases and the mechanisms for it exist already.
-There is no inherent difficulty in permitting aliases for the predeclared values nil, true, and false.
-However, due to the special meaning of nil it seems unwise to permit aliases to nil.
-The same is true for iota.
-The values true and false are constants, so aliases (as unwise as they may be) are already possible with constant declarations.
-Predeclared functions such as new or append (and others) are not regular functions; new takes a type argument, and append has a generic signature.
-These function types cannot be expressed via ordinary function signatures.
-If an alias to such a function were exported it would require a new mechanism to export these functions.
-Extra machinery for a questionable use case does not seem justifiable.

-For purposes of implementation, unsafe.Pointer and the functions in package unsafe are treated like any of the other predeclared objects.
-It is already possible to declare a new type P with unsafe.Pointer as its underlying type, export P, and then use that P in another package to convert any pointer type to P, which then further can be converted to an uintptr.
-Thus restricting aliases in some way for unsafe.Pointer is not a meaningful restriction.
+A package is considered "used" if any imported object of a package is used.
+Consequently, declaring an alias referring to an object of an package marks the package as used.

+Discussion: The original proposal permitted aliases to any (even local) objects and also to predeclared types in the Universe scope.
+Furthermore, it permitted alias declarations inside functions.
+See the tracking issue and earlier versions of this document for a more detailed discussion.

 ## 4. Impact on other libraries and tools
 Alias declarations are a source-level and compile-time feature, with no